 Authorized tour groups do not need an entrance reservation.
 So consider booking a tour if you need an additional option to visit.

-Reservations are only required Friday-Sunday.
-Consider arriving Monday-Thursday instead when an entrance reservation is not needed.
+Reservations are only required during the peak season.
+Consider arriving Monday-Thursday during the spring and fall shoulder seasons instead when an entrance reservation is not needed.

 Do you need a reservation to get into Yosemite National Park?